Accessible Voting and Services

 Voters can return their voted ballot to the Department using the postage-paid return envelope enclosed in the Vote-by-Mail ballot packet.
 Ballots can be returned in person to the City Hall Voting Center beginning 29 days before the election, or to any polling place in California on Election Day.
 Voters may also return their ballots to the curbside drop-off stations outside City Hall or authorize someone to return a ballot on their behalf.
 For more information about voting by mail, visit the Vote by Mail page

-Upon request, if the voter is homebound, in the hospital, in a residential care facility, or otherwise unable to go to the polls, the Department can deliver or pick up a ballot for the voter.
+Upon request, if the voter is homebound, in the hospital, in a residential care facility, the Department can deliver or pick up a ballot for the voter.
 On Election Day, the Department organizes personnel dedicated solely to delivering and picking up ballots for voters who find themselves unable to make it to the polls.

 If you require additional assistance to receive or return your ballot, please contact the Department using the contact form, or call (415) 554-4375.

 Residential Care Facility, Hospital, and Inmate Voting Programs